 in a new light.

-There are some areas where used items can be appropriate as gifts, however, and the list grows with the steady accumulation of goods in our consumer society.
+Today there are many areas where used items can be appropriate as gifts, and the list grows with the steady accumulation of goods in our consumer society.
 Used computers, for example, can be refurbished and upgraded.
-Or consider vintage clothing, books and CD's, bikes, sports equipment, tools, cameras, children's toys and clothes.
-Used musical instruments are especially appropriate in this regard, as they often hold their value and appeal for a long time.
+Or consider vintage clothing, books, DVDs and CDs, bikes, sports equipment, tools, cameras, children's toys and clothes.
+Used musical instruments are especially appropriate in this regard, as they hold their value and appeal for a long time.
 With musical instruments and tools, older "used" ones are often more valuable than their new counterparts.

-If you're still a bit uneasy with the concept of giving a used item as a gift, write a note on the gift card.
+If you're still uneasy with the concept of giving a used item as a gift, write a note on the gift card.
 "We know how you love nature......this gift comes to you at no expense to the environment."